jaredreich/notie/README.md

 ![Alt text](/demo.gif?raw=true "Demo")

 * Pure javascript, no dependencies, only one file to include
-* Change the colors to match your brand
+* Change the colors to match your style/brand
 * Font size auto-adjusts based on screen size
-* Turn off bottom shadown for flat design, on for material design
+* Turn off bottom shadow for flat design, on for material design
 * Easily customizable
+* Fun and easy to use! :D

 ## Usage
 In your html: